yasammez/nachricht/README.md

 The unit of a message in nachricht is called a field.
 A field consists of a value and an optional key, or name.
 An item is either a key or a value.
 As keys and symbols get en- and decoded, their values are referenced in a table.
-Therefore, a key can be replaced by a reference which only contains the index into this list.
+Therefore, a repeated key can be replaced by a reference which only contains the index into this list.

 Every item begins with a header which itself consists of a lead byte and zero to eight additional bytes specifying its length.
 We have 256 possible states in the first byte.
 We want to waste none of them and simultaneously have a simple